Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 Date of **Sunday 17th September 2023** has been confirmed for this year's event.
 Enter at [SI Entries](https://www.sientries.co.uk/list.php?event_id=11734)!

-[Final Details to follow]

-The Charnwood Challenge is an off-road event for runners and walkers and covers approximately 10 miles route through the Charnwood countryside, tos see [route click here](https://charnwoodchallenge.me/raceinformation/#route)
+The Charnwood Challenge is an off-road event for runners and walkers and covers approximately 10 miles route through the Charnwood countryside, to see [route click here](https://charnwoodchallenge.me/raceinformation/#route)

 ## Contents